 4.5.1 Scheduling Coordinator Certification

-Only Scheduling Coordinators that the CAISO has certified as having met the requirements of this Section 4.5.1 may participate in the CAISO’s Energy and Ancillary Services markets and submit Supply Plans or RA Plans.
+Only Scheduling Coordinators that the CAISO has certified as having met the requirements of this Section 4.5.1 may participate in the Day-Ahead Market or Real-Time Market or submit Supply Plans or RA Plans.
 Scheduling Coordinators offering Ancillary Services shall additionally meet the requirements of Section 8.

 Each Scheduling Coordinator shall: